JJJ/ab-testing-for-wp/README.txt

 5. Integration with HTML Forms

 == Changelog ==
+= 1.6.0 =
+* Added integrations with HTML Forms, Mailchimp for WordPress, and Contact Form 7

 = 1.5.0 =
 * Ability to pick posts and pages as conversion goals